 |Swazicum||Uniform pink flower|

-Arabicum doesn't seem to like matching with Obesum very much.
-It's challenging to get it fertilized & create seeds.
+The Arabicum doesn't seem to like pairing up with Obesum very much.
+It's challenging to get it fertilized & produce seeds.
 Dr Mark Dimmitt, an adenium explorer, has had very little success with this cross.
 He did get one out of many failed trials.